Every Child is an Artist in Oak Knoll Lower School

-The drama studio, with its miniature stage, is a lively place!
-In creative drama classes, the elementary school boys and girls explore, enjoy, and share new ways of self-expression through movement, pantomime, storytelling, puppetry, improvisation, and small and large group performances.
+The Oak Knoll drama studio, with its miniature stage, is a lively place where young students learn the art and skill of performance and public speaking through movement, pantomime, storytelling, puppetry, improvisation, and small and large group performances.

 Students interested in creative dramatics can also expand their opportunities in After-School Adventures, which has many popular classes for children of all ages and talents.
 (Recent performances have included “Annie” and “Willy Wonka and the Chocolate Factory.”)

 Lower School students experience the joys of music in general music classes and an age-appropriate chorus.
 Children sing, move, and play percussion instruments while learning melodic and rhythmic reading.
 All classes have a unit on World Drumming, and students in grades 2-4 have a unit on playing the recorder.